vibhav22-raj/GUVI-Project--4th-Sem/README.md

   Install **Python 3.7** or above make sure the following libaries are installed:
   **pip install pandas matplotlib seaborn**

-  # ⏩How to Run the Project
+ ## How to Run the Project

-  **1.Place the original datasets in the project folder.**
+1. Place the original datasets in the project folder:
-    -->'netflix_titles.csv'
-    -->'data.csv'
-  **2.Run the Pyhton Script:**
+   - netflix_titles.csv
+   - data.csv

+2. Run the Python Script:
-    -->python main.py
+   - python main.py

-  **3.The Script will:**
+3. The Script will:
-    -->Clean and preprocess the datasets
+   - Clean and preprocess the datasets
-    -->Create new feature for analysis
+   - Create new features for analysis
-    -->Handle misssing value and outliers
+   - Handle missing values and outliers
-    -->Generate and export cleaned CSVs fro Power BI -->Save EDA visualizations to .png files
+   - Generate and export cleaned CSVs for Power BI
+   - Save EDA visualizations to .png files

   # 📈Output
     -->**cleaned_netflix.csv** and **cleaned_spotify.csv** :Processed datasets ready for import into Power BI.